NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 ### 🛒 Project Overview

 I chose the E-Commerce Demo Project open-sourced by OpenTelemetry, which simulates an online store selling astronomy products like telescopes.
-This project is built using a microservices architecture, with each service implemented in a different language or framework.
+This project is built using a microservices architecture, with each service implemented in a different language or framework so devopsifying this project gives me handson on different devops tools used in real world projects.
 Below is a list of the microservices and their descriptions:

 #### 🧩 Microservices Overview